ynotstartups/notes/notes/computer-networking-a-top-down-approach.md

 encapsulating each data chunk with header information (that will later be used in demultiplexing) to create segments, and passing the segments to the network layer is called multiplexing.

+## 206 - Some applications are better suited for UDP

+- finer application-level control over what data is sent, and when
+  - TCP has congestion-control mechanism can throttles TCP sender when congested
+  - TCP continue resend a segment until receipt of the segments has been acknowledged
+  - real time applications do not want overly delay segment transmission
+  - and can tolerate some data loss
+- No connection establishment
+  - TCL uses a three-way handshake before it starts to transfer data
+  - UDP dpesn not introduce any delay to establish a connection
+- No connection state
+  - TCP maintains connection state in the end systems, including receive and send buffers, congestion-control parameters, and sequence and acknowledgment number parameters.
+  - For this reason, server can support more active clients when the application runs over UDP rather than TCP
+- Small packet header overhead
+  - The TCP segment has 20 bytes of header overhead in every segment, whereas UDP has only 8 bytes of overhead.